About Dotty About Braille

 I was born with a rare genetic eye condition called Wagner's Syndrome, which means I have been visually impaired my whole life and I've had multiple operations to help improve and save my sight.
 Despite having little peripheral vision, being unable to see in the dark, or being able to see small text, I consider myself to be very lucky to have the sight I do have.
 I do wish I could drive though!

-I also have a condition called POTS (Postural Tachycardia Syndrome) which has had a big impact on my life, I lost my job as a Buyer back in 2018 and I'm unable to work a regular full time job, and this is why I became an entrepreneur.
+I also have a condition called POTS (Postural Tachycardia Syndrome) which has had a huge impact on my life, I lost my job as a Buyer back in 2018 and I'm unable to work a regular full time job, and this is why I became an entrepreneur.
 I love being an entrepreneur but I believe it should be a choice and for many of us, it isn't a choice, it's either become self employed or don't work.

 Making a difference